 - Increasing federal investment for regional transit.
 Jesse will advocate for vastly increased federal funding for the two regional transit authorities in the District – the Southeastern Regional Transit Authority and Greater Attleboro-Taunton Regional Transit Authority.
 Additionally, she will continue Congressman Kennedy’s fight to complete construction on the Attleboro Transit Center.

-- Working to ensure SouthCoast Rail is a reality and it is built all the way to Taunton from day one, not in phases.
+- Working to ensure SouthCoast Rail is a reality and it is built all the way to the end of the proposed line, including Taunton and Fall River.
 As a former member of the statewide Rail Vision Advisory Committee, Jesse had the opportunity to study our Commuter Rail service and helped develop recommendations for the Department of Transportation and MBTA leadership about how we can reform the system to improve mobility and economic competitiveness.
 The recommendations included calls for complete electrification of the fleet and the immediate and full implementation of South Coast Rail.

 - Supporting congestion pricing with accommodations for low-income workers.
 We need to implement congestion pricing, with free or discounted exemptions for low-income workers, to help us secure additional funds for the kind of transportation investment we need.